Abderrahmane2703/training-ART/README.md

 There are 3591 documents in the Repliqa dataset.
 By default, your agent will train on 3500 documents and validate on 91 documents.
 You can change these numbers by setting the `TRAIN_SIZE` and `VAL_SIZE` environment variables.

 We've evaluated several SOTA models on this task.
-Their performance is listed below.
 The scores below represent the average percentage of questions that each model's summary allowed Gemini 2.5 Flash to answer correctly.

 - GPT-4o: 35%
 - GPT-4.1: 46%